IBM/openshift-workshop-was/labs/Liberty/gettingStarted/0_setup/README.md

 <a name="SelfInstall"></a>
 ### Installing On Your Own

-- If you don't already have Eclipse IDE for Java EE Developers, install the latest version from [eclipse.org](http://www.eclipse.org).
-You will have option to download either an installer, or a zip file.
-Follow the instructions to download install Eclipse.
+- If you don't already have Eclipse IDE for Enterprise Java Developers, install the latest version from [eclipse.org](http://www.eclipse.org).
+Click `Download`, followed by `Download packges`.
+Locate the packages for Eclipse IDE for Enterprise Java Developers.

 - Install `IBM Liberty Developer Tools`.
 You can find the tool on [Eclipse Market Place](https://marketplace.eclipse.org)